andreagavazzi/ros_training/linux_cheatsheet.md

 ls – Directory listing
 cd dir – Change directory to dir
 mkdir dir – Create a directory dir
 pwd – Show current directory

 rm name – Remove a file or directory called name
 rm -r dir – Delete directory dir
 rm -f file – Force remove file
 rm -rf dir – Force remove an entire directory dir and all it’s included files and subdirectories (use with extreme caution)

 cp file1 file2 – Copy file1 to file2
 cp -r dir1 dir2 – Copy dir1 to dir2; create dir2 if it doesn't exist
 cp file /home/dirname – Copy the filename called file to the /home/dirname directory

 mv file /home/dirname – Move the file called filename to the /home/dirname directory
 mv file1 file2 – Rename or move file1 to file2; if file2 is an existing directory, moves file1 into directory file2

 ln -s file link – Create symbolic link link to file
 touch file – Create or update file
 cat > file – Places standard input into file
 cat file – Display the file called file
-more file – Display the file called file one page at a time, proceed to next page using the spacebar
-head file – Output the first 10 lines of file
-head -20 file – Display the first 20 lines of the file called file
-tail file – Output the last 10 lines of file
-tail -20 file – Display the last 20 lines of the file called file
-tail -f file – Output the contents of file as it grows, starting with the last 10 lines

 File Permissions
 ------
-chmod octal file – Change the permissions of file to octal, which can be found separately for user, group, and world by adding: 4 – read (r), 2
+chmod octal file – Change the permissions of file to octal, which can be found separately for user, group, and world by adding:
-– write (w), 1 – execute (x)
-Examples:
+Examples (man chmod to see more):
-chmod 777 – read, write, execute for all
+- chmod 777 – read, write, execute for all
-chmod 755 – rwx for owner, rx for group and world
+- chmod 755 – rwx for owner, rx for group and world
-For more options, see man chmod.

 User Administration
 ------